RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 **REPUDIATION** has similar threats to SPOOFING attacks.
 But I consider them to be a more serious threat.
 If a threat actor uses repudiation attack against TC systems it would mean that there are serious flaws in the design and/or implementation of the app.

 **INFORMATION DISCLOSURE** represents damages to TC reputation.
 TC needs to maintain a good reputation in the eyes of customers and drivers.
+Information disclosure can be used to leak passwords and information of TC systems to other threat actors aswell.

 **DENIAL OF SERVICE** is a major concern.
 Cash flow in TC is very dependant on the time of day, week and month.
 DoS attack on a busy day could have serious ramifications and TC could be facing sizable losses.
 Reputation also suffers from Dos attacks.